Wealden District Council

 Number of shared ownership units

-Total new properties built
+Total new properties built or acquired

 Homebuy units – shared ownership via Moat and Govern